whiffee/Jupyter_caveman/readme.md

 __Test the Sample Code__

 Directly test the sample problem using Idle.
-Open the main.py module, located within the Fluids directory, and run it.
+Open the main.py module, located within the __vmc_fluids__ directory, and run it.
 The data, tables, and all 19 figures should be generated.
 The first six figures are rendered one at a time, and it is up to the user to save or discard them before the program continues.
 After having demonstrated that the code is viable, you can move on to testing the functionality of the Jupyter version.

 __Edit the PATH__